Capital One Financial Corporation (COF) Shares Down Despite Recent Market Volatility

-Capital One Financial Corporation (NYSE: COF)’s stock price has decreased by -3.70 compared to its previous closing price of 93.56. however, the company has experienced a -8.24% decrease in its stock price over the last five trading days.
+Capital One Financial Corporation (NYSE: COF)’s stock price has decreased by -1.21 compared to its previous closing price of 91.01.
+Nevertheless, the company has seen a -3.90% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/23/23 that Banks Plan Digital Wallet to Compete With PayPal, Apple Pay

 Is It Worth Investing in Capital One Financial Corporation (NYSE: COF) Right Now?